-Introduction to Probability and Statistics with R (code: 6031)
+Introduction to Probability and Statistics using R (code: 6031)

-Instructor: Professor D. Karlis, Department of Statistics - Assistant Professor X. Penteli,
+Instructor: Professor D. Karlis, Department of Statistics - Assistant Professor X. Penteli, Department of Statistics

 Desired Learning Outcomes: The student will be able to understand and make use of basic concepts about statistics and probability.
 They will be able to have sufficient knowledge of R program, as to be capable to implement basic programs in order to perform basic statistical methods, to create and understand basic descriptive visualization, to manage data of certain complexity and to extract them from large datasets.
-They will be also able to comprehend basic characteristics of real data and communicate them efficiently
+They will be also able to comprehend basic characteristics of real data and communicate them efficiently Prerequisites: none